Rubaya mines: History

 MHI was one of the first mines to apply for certification from the Federal Institute for Geosciences and Natural Resources.
 They also joined the iTSCi traceability program in 2014.
-In January of 2019, SMB announced the mine would be leaving the ITSCI certification scheme, citing the cost of the program.
+In January 2019, SMB announced the mine would be leaving the ITSCI certification scheme, citing the cost of the program.
 In its place, the mine began using a system of digital tracking devised by the Berlin-based RCS Global.
 Despite regulations aimed at preventing conflict, the mine is subject to violence between COOPERAMMA and police hired by SMB to prevent smuggling of coltan out of the mines.
 Three people were killed in a 2020 incident, with SMB and COOPERAMA giving strongly diverging accounts of the circumstances.
 In response to concerns about the violence, RCS Global advocated for companies to continue sourcing from the mines, saying SMB was implementing changes to address the problems, and that insecurity could get worse if the mines were cut out of supply chains.

 A UN Group of Experts on the DRC report submitted in June 2021 presented evidence of armed fighting and weapon distributions in Rubaya's coltan mines.

+M23 conflict (2023–present)

 Due to the M23 offensive reaching the area, SMB announced that mining was suspended on February 10, 2023.
 The FARDC withdrew from the area on February 24, and the mines were looted and briefly occupied by M23 forces, before the area was retaken by FARDC on March 1.
+Mwangachuchu was arrested and accused by the Congolese government of several crimes, including collaborating with the M23 and possessing of weapons of war.
+According to an order from the Ministry of mines, mining on the SMB concession was again ordered to be halted, but a deadly mining collapse on May 8 made clear that this order was not being followed.

+The December 2023 report of the United Nations Group of Experts on the Democratic Republic of the Congo noted that since September 2023, the Rubaya mining areas have been under the direct control of "Wazalendo" militias such as ANCDH and PARECO-FF who have allied with the governmental FARDC troops.
+The armed groups began collecting "protection" money from miners, with the production continuing illicitly despite a ban from North Kivu provincial authorities and the collapse of due diligence monitoring.

+On April 30, 2024, the March 23 Movement again took control of the town of Rubaya.
+On May 2, a spokesman from M23 said the town was "liberated" whereas an activist in Goma condemned the development as an example of "systemic plundering".